 For further details click here

-Book Reviews
+Book Reviews (by invitation only)

-• This journal welcomes book reviews from graduate students, academics, and practitioners.
+This journal welcomes book reviews from graduate students, academics, and practitioners.
 Reviewers may suggest a book or select from a provided list.
 Please contact the Editors in Chief prior to submission.

-• Book Reviews Letters to the Editor will be a brief communication on a topic relevant to the journals should be concise pieces of no more than 1000 words and not include original research, tables, or figures.
+Book Reviews Letters to the Editor will be a brief communication on a topic relevant to the journals should be concise pieces of no more than 1000 words and not include original research, tables, or figures.

 Peer Review Process

 Once articles are accepted to peer-review they are then sent to selected peer reviewers.
-Each article is peer reviewed by at least two reviewers and each reviewer will submit their review including comments and a recommendation when to accept for publication, reject or to request revisions to the articles.
+Each submission is peer reviewed by at least two reviewers and each reviewer will submit their review including comments and a recommendation when to accept for publication, reject or to request revisions to the articles.
 The Editor-in-Chiefs will ensure that reviews are written in a constructive way in order to encourage improved revisions.

 The process for peer review is as follows: